iainfm/BirdStrike/README.md

 ```
 ## SaveStates

-A number of BeebEm save states have been added for anyone wanting to see the glitch without having to play through the levels, debugging, etc. They are:
+A number of BeebEm save states have been added for anyone wanting to see the glitch without having to play through the levels, or for debugging/analysis purposes, etc.

+They are:

 1) Fresh game loaded, never been played.
 Press space and enjoy!
 2) Level 9 - a few levels before the first glitch I can spot.